What Research Tells Us About the Impact of Spanking Our Children

 Use Positive Reinforcement

-Praise and reinforcement are much more effective than spanking.
+Praise and positive reinforcement are much more effective than spanking.
 Spanking sends the message that we hit to resolve issues.
 On the other hand, praise for positive behavior is a way of shaping your child’s actions in constructive ways.
 This teaches them what behaviors you are looking for them to repeat.
 It also keeps your relationship strong, which increases compliance in the long term.

 Solve Problems Together

 If you help your child problem solve, it will help increase their capacity to reason and use logic; this, in turn, allows them to make better decisions.
-It’s also effective to get children to play a role and contribute their thoughts to consequences for inappropriate behavior.
+It’s also effective to get children to play a role and contribute their thoughts on consequences for inappropriate behavior.
 When you work with your child to develop a reasonable consequence, you increase their buy-in and understanding because you tap into the logical part of the brain.
 When involved in decision-making, they are more likely to remember the rules or consequences, which helps them refrain from the behavior you are trying to avoid.

 The evidence is stacking up in favor of not spanking our little ones because of its impact.
 Parents who still use this tool may want to review why they should discontinue this practice when research tells us it creates worse or more problematic behaviors and is more harmful to our children.
 With evidence that spanking is ineffective at best and dangerous at worst, we should encourage parents to use positive parenting approaches, have compassion, clear and firm boundaries, and reward and praise the behaviors they want their children to repeat to help their children thrive.